sbjoshi/Pinaka/README.md

 and incremental solving help.
 Along a path, when Pinaka encounters a branch, it makes two queries: (1) whether the path can proceed along the _true_ branch, and (2) whether the path can proceed along the _false_ branch.
 If the answer to one of them (or both of these) is a negative, then no further exploration is done along that branch.
 Since the query to a solver is being made at every branch, incremental solving is used to make it efficient.

 It supports two incremental modes: Partial and Full Incremental.
 In Partial Incremental Mode, a single solver instance is maintained along a single search path.
-However, a new instance is created every time a backtrack happens and a different path/branch is to be explored.
+However, a new instance is created every time a backtrack happens and a different path/branch has to be explored.
 In Full Incremental Mode, a single solver instance is maintained throughout the search process.
 Upon backtrack, the old path is logically disabled through the use of activation literals.

 Consider the following snippet:
 ```cpp